19-maio-12 CARLOS ARRUDA

 The monastery buildings, destroyed by time, are being restored by Tsantali (photo Carlos Arruda)

-We are in the front block, where destroyed parts, including the church, remind us their age.
+We are in the front block, where destroyed parts, including the church, remind us of their age.
 The front building is restored, hosting an underground with thick stone walls and arches, where the low temperature, tanks and barrels show us the future use: a producing and aging wine facility and also a tasting dinner hall to receive wine world visitors.
 The old stones still keep their secrets and create a cozy and mysterious ambiance, very suited for the wine, I guess.

 The old caves will soon host a producing unit for local Metoxi wines (photo Carlos Arruda)

-At the upper stage, the tiny rooms once used by the monks where restored and furnished to work as accommodations, and some of them were grouped to form rooms (less) small than the standard.
+At the upper stage, the tiny rooms once used by the monks where restored and furnished to work as accommodations, and some of them were grouped to form rooms (less) smaller than the standard.
 A simple kitchen, a living room and the traditional Macedonian Greek balcony, very well adapted to the hot weather and also to this privileged Mediterranean sight.
 For a while we can imagine the quiet and simple life of this monastic people, and we ask ourselves about the modern paraphernalia we have today.

 A lot of work, a lot of investments, and so much respect to nature and religion mark this unique initiative, softly building a commercial wine production inside this difficult and special territory.
-Respecting the religious precepts, the working personal at the vineyards adopt also the vegetarian food, so delicious here with Mediterranean vegetables, olives and olive oil locally produced.
+Respecting the religious precepts, the working staff at the vineyards adopt also the vegetarian food, so delicious here with Mediterranean vegetables, olives and olive oil locally produced.

 THE TERROIR AND THE WINES